 - Label the behavior, “leave” as he turns his head away.

 Progress to leaving treats on the floor and asking him to leave.

+They typically live for between 10 and 14 years, with insurance costing around $400/year.
 Being a hybrid dog, the Pitbull Lab Mix can suffer with any of the health issues his parents can:

 - Labradors can suffer with Hip Dysplasia, this is when there is abnormal development in the hip joint.
 It causes pain, stiffness and can lead to early onset arthritis.
 Despite it being a hereditary condition, environmental and nutritional factors can affect its progression.